blurstudio/hab/README.md

 and development testing easy.
 Here is the 4 ways to define the version of a distro, the first one found is used.

-1. The version property in `.habitat.json`.
-This has some drawbacks, `.habitat.json` is likely checked into version control so modifying this requires committing changes to the repo, or working copy changes you have to maintain.
+1. The version property in `.hab.json`.
+This has some drawbacks, `.hab.json` is likely checked into version control so modifying this requires committing changes to the repo, or working copy changes you have to maintain.
-2. A `.habitat_version.txt` file next to `.habitat.json`.
+2. A `.hab_version.txt` file next to `.hab.json`.
 The drawback to this, is that it requires some maintenance to update, but allows you work around the issues from # 1 by not tracking this file in the repo.
-3. `.habitat.json`'s parent directory name.
+3. `.hab.json`'s parent directory name.
 For distribution, this is the preferred option.
 You will end up needing a version folder for each deployed version of a disto to allow you to pick the version for a given config, so this lets you specify the version simply by copying it to the target location.